adrienbrault/cocoalibspotify/Sample Projects/Sample Projects README.txt

 Please also note: The sample projects need a valid application key to build, placed in "appkey.c" in the same directory as the rest of the code files.
 Premium users can obtain an application key at http://developer.spotify.com/.

+Please ALSO note: If you checked this out from our GitHub repo, you must run git submodule update --init before the sample projects will build.

 SimplePlayer
 ============